AtlasBuggy/atlasbuggy/README.md

 Welcome to the atlasbuggy repository!
 This readme will serve as a high level design document.
 This code package is an attempt at making developing DIY robots easy, fun, and pythonic.
+Check out our wiki [here](https://github.com/AtlasBuggy/atlasbuggy/wiki)!

 # Table of Contents
 1. [Software setup](#setup)